SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 ### LWM2M configuration {#lwm2m-configuration}

-**LWM2M Configuration** tab displays all LWM2M settings related to the device.
+The **LWM2M configuration** tab displays all LWM2M settings related to the device.
 These settings are grouped logically by the function they affect.

 * **Device settings** - General device parameters:
   * Endpoint ID